How Production Costs Affect Supply

 In the example above, we saw that changes in the prices of inputs in the production process will affect the cost of production and thus the supply.
 Several other things affect the cost of production, too, such as changes in weather or other natural conditions, new technologies for production, and some government policies.

-When a firm discovers a new technology that allows the firm to produce at a lower cost, the supply curve will shift to the right, as well.
+When a firm discovers a new technology that allows it to produce at a lower cost, the supply curve will shift to the right, as well.
 For instance, in the 1960s a major scientific effort nicknamed the Green Revolution focused on breeding improved seeds for basic crops like wheat and rice.
 By the early 1990s, more than two-thirds of the wheat and rice in low-income countries around the world was grown with these Green Revolution seeds—and the harvest was twice as high per acre.
 A technological improvement that reduces costs of production will shift supply to the right, so that a greater quantity will be produced at any given price.

 Government policies can affect the cost of production and the supply curve through taxes, regulations, and subsidies.
 For example, the U.S. government imposes a tax on alcoholic beverages that collects about $8 billion per year from producers.
 Taxes are treated as costs by businesses.
 Higher costs decrease supply for the reasons discussed above.
 Other examples of policy that can affect cost are the wide array of government regulations that require firms to spend money to provide a cleaner environment or a safer workplace; complying with regulations increases costs.

 A government subsidy, on the other hand, is the opposite of a tax.
 A subsidy occurs when the government pays a firm directly or reduces the firm’s taxes if the firm carries out certain actions.
 From the firm’s perspective, taxes or regulations are an additional cost of production that shifts supply to the left, leading the firm to produce a lower quantity at every given price.
 Government subsidies reduce the cost of production and increase supply at every given price, shifting supply to the right.
-The following Work It Out feature shows how this shift happens.